varnishcache/varnish-cache/doc/sphinx/users-guide/compression.rst

 modified in a backend VCL (but in `vcl_deliver`):

 * set `obj.http.Content-Encoding` to "gzip"
-* add "Accept-Encoding" to `obj.http.Content-Encoding`, unless already present
+* add "Accept-Encoding" to `obj.http.Vary`, unless already present
 * weaken any `Etag` (by prepending "W/")

 Generally, Varnish doesn't use much CPU so it might make more sense to